This article goes over how to prevent and handle student chargebacks. It also outlines Teachable’s chargeback policy.

 Your school’s refund policies, course content, and any other aspects of the course experience should be presented clearly and effectively on the sales page of your course and reinforced across your school.

-Keep all of your contact information updated and visible to your students.
+It's also important to keep all of your contact information updated and accessible to your students.
 Ensure that your school’s email address is current and that all email inboxes associated with your school are monitored regularly.
 Oftentimes, if a student doesn’t receive a response from a school owner regarding login or access issues, they will proceed with disputing the charge with their bank.
-Many concerns can be resolved directly with the student if a school owner is responsive to inquiries or transparent about their policies from the get-go.
+Many concerns can be resolved directly with the student if a school owner is responsive to inquiries and is transparent about their policies and content from the get-go.

 Craft a Clear Sales Pitch